Photonsters/MKS-DLP-FIRMWARE/README.md

     ![MakeButton](/GitHubPics/Make.jpg)

-    If it's the first time you've done so, you'll be asked where to save your now-modified project.
-The default appears to be Project.ewp in the EWARM folder.
+    If it's the first time you've done so, you'll be asked where to save your now-modified workspace.
+The default appears to be Project.eww in the EWARM folder.

     ![SaveProject](/GitHubPics/ProjectSave.jpg)